AJ Piscitelli, PMP

 Project Manager | ERP Solutions Provider | Cloud Architect

-This is the second part of a true story from an IT Vendor dealing with a phishing attack at a small contracting firm, “ABC Contracting”.
-If you have not read the first part, you can find it here: https://www.linkedin.com/pulse/phishing-story-part-1-aj-piscitelli-pmp.
-As with part one, the names and identities of people and companies in this story have been changed for privacy.
+This is the second part of a true story from an IT Vendor dealing with a phishing attack at a small contracting firm, “ABC Contracting.”
+If you have not read the first part, you can find it here: Phishing Story Part 1.
+As with Part One, the names and identities of people and companies in this story have been changed for privacy.

 “I’m having some problems”

-A couple weeks after the phishing attack, I get an email from a different employee at ABC Contracting, Holly Miles.
+A couple of weeks after the phishing attack, I got an email from a different employee at ABC Contracting, Holly Miles.
 Holly works in the accounts payable department at ABC.
 Her email says that she received an email from a trusted individual, but she’s having trouble downloading the document that was attached.
-I saw the original email that she forwarded in her message and a combination of frustration and disappointment began to flood in.
+I saw the original email that she forwarded in her message, and a combination of frustration and disappointment began to flood in.
 It was from Jerry Cruz.

 Any time these things happen, I immediately go into damage control.
 I call Holly on her cell phone right away.